jgcmarins/image-transfer/README.md

 # image-transfer
-A java server-client sample of image transfer
+A java server-client sample of image transfer (from server to client).